International Freshmen Admissions

 TOEFL or IELTS scores must be submitted within two years of examination date.
 An official TOEFL score must be sent from the testing agency.
 Certified true copies may be submitted for initial review.

-- Note: Institution code for SDSU is 6653 for TOEFL.
+- Note: The Institution code for SDSU is 6653 for TOEFL.

 Please understand that these required minimum scores are for admission purposes only.
 Students will be placed into various English Composition courses depending on an assessment of their English language skills that will be administered upon their arrival.